-Ice dams often form on the roof following a heavy snowstorm and the onset of low temperatures.
-Ice dams form when the snow at the peak of the roof melts, which causes the melted water run down the slope of the roof until it refreezes as it reaches the colder surfaces at the eaves (the edges, or overhangs of the roof.) of the roof.
+Ice dams can often form on a roof after a heavy snowstorm followed by the onset of low temperatures.
+Ice dams form when snow at a peak of the roof begins to melt (usually due to warm air rising up in the attic and warming up the top of the roof), which causes all the melted water run down the slope of the roof until it refreezes as it reaches the colder surfaces at the eaves (the edges, or overhangs) of your roof.

 Before you can prevent ice dams from forming on your roof, you need to understand the mechanism behind the ice dam formation.
 In the winter, your roof gets covered with snow, which is pretty normal.
-Ideally, this snow would eventually evaporate in the sun, as often happens in the case of roofs of abandoned homes and empty buildings.
+Ideally, this snow would eventually evaporate in the sun, as often happens on roofs of abandoned homes or empty buildings.

 This wall of ice is called an ice dam.
-The ice dam traps melted water, and eventually, it causes the melted water to rise up underneath the shingles, which allows it to get inside your house and cause extensive water damage to your property.
-This damage may not be immediately apparent as water gets absorbed by insulation in your attic space, insulation in between the wall cavities, and finally, dry walls, plaster and ceilings.
+The ice dam traps melted water, and eventually cause it to rise up underneath the shingles, which allows it to get inside your house and cause extensive water damage to your property. – The damage may not be immediately apparent, as water often gets absorbed by the insulation in your attic space, insulation in between the wall cavities, and finally, dry walls, plaster, and ceilings.

 The insulation that has been exposed to water gets wet and can no longer insulate your home properly.
 Any wet insulation needs to be replaced.
-The damages to dry walls, and rotten wood will also require replacing.
+Any damage to dry walls, and any rotten wood will also require replacing.
 If you do not take prompt measures, then a mold growth can occur behind your walls without you even knowing about it!

 How to Stop Ice Dams